 The following messages are highlighted in the table:

-The information on each colour and the message that corresponds to it is located in the Legend section.
+The information on each colour and the message that corresponds to it is located in the Table legend section.

-The Statistics section provides general information about the request.
+This section provides general information about messages for the selected interval.

-When you hover the mouse cursor over the track, the nearest message is searched.
-If such a message is found within a radius of 50 pixels, the point of receiving the message is highlighted by a pulsating circle, and detailed information is displayed in the pop-up window: the time the message was received, the speed of the unit's movement at that point, altitude, coordinates, number of satellites, readings of sensors.
+When you point to the track, the nearest message is searched.
+If such a message is found within a radius of 50 pixels, the point of receiving the message is highlighted by a pulsating circle, and detailed information is displayed in the pop-up window: the time when the message was received, address, the speed of the unit at that point, altitude, coordinates, number of satellites, sensor values.